AdaCore/gnat-llvm/README.md

 This is a work-in-progress research project that's not meant for and shouldn't be used for industrial purposes.
-It's meant to show the feasibility of generating LLVM byte code for Ada and to open the LLVM ecosystem to Ada, including tools such as KLEE.
+It's meant to show the feasibility of generating LLVM byte code for Ada and to open the LLVM ecosystem to Ada, including tools such as [KLEE](https://klee.github.io).

+Note that we are not planning on replacing any existing GNAT port based on GCC, so this project goes in addition rather than in replacement.

 There are known bugs and limitations in this version.

 Early users are welcome to experiment with this technology and provide feedback on successes, usages, limitations, pull requests, etc.